dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

      GENOME_data/rsem/rsem
 {% endhighlight%}
 #### Options

-{% highlight bash %}
---gtf # option specifies path to the gene annotations (in GTF format), and RSEM assumes the FASTA file contains sequence of a genome.
+`--gtf` option specifies path to the gene annotations (in GTF format), and RSEM assumes the FASTA file contains sequence of a genome.
 If this option is off, RSEM will assume the FASTA file contains the reference transcripts.
 The name of each sequence in the Multi-FASTA files is its transcript_id.
-{% endhighlight %}

 ### Mapping with STAR (2-pass mode)

 #### Execute